shoffles/HealthCareSystem412/README.md

 # Refactoring Changes
 ## User
-The reafactored user class consists of userId, username, type, password, name, and DOB along with getters for obtaining this information.
+The refactored user class consists of userId, username, type, password, name, and DOB along with getters for obtaining this information.
 These map to a database table for saving.

+User class refactoring done by Thomas Shoff

 ## UserAuth
 UserAuth is the main class for getting and creating new entries into the database, and contains a static variable that the database loads its information into when queried.
 It has methods for getting specific users, getting a users type, checking the username and password for login, and creating new user accounts.

+UserAuth class refactoring done by Thomas Shoff UserAuth PostgreSQL implementation done by Konnor Sidler

 ## Report
 The report class consists of information related to reports on patients.
 This includes a unique id, reportDate, reportTitle, reportBody, username, name, and DOB (the last 3 identify the patient the report is for).
 Getters have been included.

+Report class refactoring done by Thomas Shoff

 ## ReportList
-Similar to UserAuth, ReportList contrains a static mapping of reports that are retrieved from the database.
+Similar to UserAuth, ReportList contains a static mapping of reports that are retrieved from the database.
 All loading of reports is done through here.

+ReportList class refactoring done by Thomas Shoff ReportList PostgreSQL implementation done by Konnor Sidler

 ## PostgresConnector
 A simple class that instantiates a link to the postgres database.

+PostgreSQL class refactoring done by Konnor Sidler

 ## Controller
 This special controller class serves only one person, and that is to track who is currently logged into the system.
-This determines what views are displayed and also what information is recieved from SQL transactions.
+This determines what views are displayed and also what information is received from SQL transactions.
 A simple class that serves a big purpose.

+Controller class refactoring done by Thomas Shoff

 ## View Controllers
 All the different views of the system have their own controller that is associated with them.
-It controls what actions are perfromed when different buttons are clicked on the various views.
+It controls what actions are performed when different buttons are clicked on the various views.

+View Controllers class refactoring done by Thomas Shoff and Konnor Sidler